The School has a number of Research Centres conducting research relevant to History, Ancient History, Archaeology and Religion.

 Dr Tracey LoughranEmail: firstname.lastname@example.orgTelephone: +44 (0)29 208 75650

-Co-Directors: Dr Martin Willis (Glamorgan) and Dr Keir Waddington (Cardiff)
+Co-Directors: Prof Martin Willis (Westminster) and Prof Keir Waddington (Cardiff)

-CISSMI is a research collaboration between the Universities of Cardiff and Glamorgan established in 2009.
+CISSMI is a research collaboration between Cardiff University, the University of South Wales and the University of Westminster.
 The research group is dedicated to the study of the history of science (particularly the medical sciences) and the imagination (literary and cultural).
-Besides the research activities of the group’s members, CISSMI supports a series of seminars and other research activities that allow for discussion and interaction around these key themes.
+Besides the research activities of the group’s members, CISSMI supports a series of seminars, research projects, and public engagement events that allow for discussion and interaction around these key themes.